ACCORD-NWP/DAVAI/docs/src/index.md

 them on a dashboard.

 For now, the only build system embedded is `gmkpack`, but we expect other systems to be plugged when required.
-The second limitation of this version is that the starting point is still an IAL[^1] Git reference only.
-The next version of the DAVAÏ system will include multi-projects/repositories fetching, using the *`bundle`* concept as starting point.
+The source code to be provided can be either an IAL[^1] Git reference or an IAL bundle.
+In the first case, the rest of the projects/repositories will be infered from the latest official tagged ancestor, using the git history of IAL-bundle.

 The dimensioning of tests (grid sizes, number of observations, parallelization\...) is done in order to conceal representativity and